andru2400/tatooinev3/README.md

 ## About Laravel

+## Initial commands for product deployment !
+- php artisan migrate && php artisan db:seed && php artisan passport:install

-## email andres@bellpi.com
+## email administrator@brackets.sk
 ## pass  a5r9i4apWO

-## Install step passport
-- composer require laravel/passport
-- php artisan migrate
-- php artisan passport:install

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: